Adrian Molofsky

 Convolutional Neural Network Accelerator

-Developed a ResNet-18 hardware accelerator with a systolic array, FIFO buffering, and banked memory hierarchy.
+Developed a ResNet-18 hardware accelerator with a systolic array, synthesis, floorplanning, PnR, and signoff.

 Micropolygon Rasterization Accelerator